lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

     echo "hostname: `hostname`"
     echo "date: `date`"
     touch newfile.txt
     ```
 - submit your script using `sbatch`
 - check on your running jobs with `squeue` (your job will likely finish before you even get a chance to check, so it might be empty)
 - check on the recently completed job using `sacct`
 - check your error and output files
 - submit the example script `example.sh` using `sbatch`
+- check on the running job using `squeue`
 - cancel the job submitted with the example script using `scancel [jobid]`
 - check on your jobs again using `sacct`
 - check on the resources used by the job using `sinfo`